VerttiMikael/cloud-infra-with-ansible-terraform/README.md

 ---
 ## Ansible setup
- Now that we have deployed our virtual machines with terraform, we can start setting up our jumphost and HTTP load balancer with Ansible
+With the virtual machines deployed using Terraform, we can set up the jump host and HTTP load balancer using Ansible.

-### Step 1: Making a virtual enviroment for ansible
+### Step 1: Create a Virtual Environment for Ansible

 ```bash
 verlep@verlep-VirtualBox:~$ python3 -m venv ansible-2.9.1